ldariom/todo-app/README.md

 # Todo App Angular

-This repo contains the code of an all list made in angular 7, also uses [json-server](https://github.com/typicode/json-server) and [faker.js](https://github.com/Marak/faker.js) for the test data provider.
+This repo contains the code of an todo list made in angular 7, also uses [json-server](https://github.com/typicode/json-server) and [faker.js](https://github.com/Marak/faker.js) for the test data provider.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.